-In addition to completing the final study and defending, students must complete some required paperwork and submit it to the Graduate School in order to graduate.
-After completing or registering for all program-required, non-thesis coursework, and during the semester that the student plans to defend her or his thesis or project, the student should apply for graduation by completing the Application for Admission to Candidacy Form which can be found on the Graduate School website.
+In addition to completing the final study and defending, students must complete some required paperwork and submit it to the appropriate office in order to graduate.
+After completing or registering for all program-required, non-thesis coursework, and during the semester that the student plans to defend her or his thesis or project, the student should apply for graduation by completing the Application for Admission to Candidacy Form which can be found on the Graduate Education website.
 The form must be filled out electronically.
-Allow adequate time to complete and submit this form, as it must be signed by the program director before submitting to the Graduate School.
-The form must be submitted to the Graduate Coordinator in the Graduate School Office currently located in the Lawrence Street Center, Suite 1251.
+Allow adequate time to complete and submit this form, as it must be signed by the program director before submitting it.
+The form must be submitted to the Graduate Academic Services Coordinator in CLAS.
 At the same time, the student should fill out the Application for Graduation in your UCDAccess portal.

 Both of these forms have deadlines early in the semester and must be completed by then.
-To see deadlines, go to the Graduation deadlines page located on the MHMSS website or the Graduate School website.
+To see deadlines, go to the Graduation deadlines page located on the MHMSS website or the Graduate Education website.